skinnerjc/inspect_proxmox_sandbox/README.md

 ## Tech debt

 - add escape hatch for proxmox API
-- pydocs instead of inline comments on fields etc
 - Does not work with Inspect's post-hoc CLI sandbox cleanup feature
-- instructions on how to change the password on an agent VM
 - Large OVA uploads use PycURL, because neither aiohttp nor httpx worked with large uploads

 ## Developing